 Gas Boilers:

-• Quick and straightforward installation (1–2 days)
+• Quick installation (1–2 days)

 Air Source Heat Pumps:

-• Installation typically takes 2–5 days
+• Installation takes 2–5 days

 Ground Source Heat Pumps:

-• Also eligible for BUS grants
+• Also get government grants

-SECTION 03
+03

 Running Costs and Efficiency